top of page

 • Avoid allowing the meeting to become a custody discussion

-• Consider separate meetings if conflict is escalated
+• Consider separate meetings if conflict escalates

+If necessary, have an administrator present.
 The more structured the meeting, the safer it is for everyone involved.

 Protect the Child From Loyalty Conflicts

 Children in high-conflict divorce often feel responsible for managing adult emotions.
+Schools can reinforce:

 • “You don’t have to fix adult problems.”